stack4ops/cibuilder/README.md

 ## Notes

-* The image builds and updates itself in a scheduled cibuild pipeline

 * For historical reasons, the image is based on docker:cli and includes requirements for all stages.
 In the future, it might also be useful to offer more specific and smaller images for Docker and Kubernetes environments and / or individual stages.

+* The image builds and updates itself in a scheduled cibuild pipeline every week:

+    * checks if newer minortag for docker:cli base image exists.

+    * If newer base image exists: trigger build, test and deploy stages otherwise cancel pipeline gracefully but NOT as failed pipeline because we don't want notifications for every cancellation event.

+    * If build pipeline succeeded or failed, send a notification to registered recipients

+    * After succeeded pipeline, there is only one manual action required for this specific build image that is referred in all .gitlab-ci.yaml files of image build repos in this group: Setting the group variable `CI_DOCKER_REF` to the new minortag.
+This is required because the referenced service docker:dind image should also be based on the same docker version.